-4 Day Residentail Basket Making Course at Lough na Fooey
+4 Day Residential Basket Making Course at Lough na Fooey (these courses are not held at Spiddal)

 This is a four day course, for Beginners the concentration will be on round work and each participant can expect to make 2, 3 or possibly 4 baskets depending on size and whether you have acquired enough skill to practice on your own.
 Those with previous experience can choose between round, oval, or square.
 Those with experience who have a particular project in mind should let me know this beforehand so that I can ensure we have suitable material available.
 I will also explain about the willow, how it is grown and prepared for use.
 There will be a maximum of 7 people on the course.